 In 1973 Motorola demonstrated the first handheld phone.
 Even though Motorola kept producing various versions of its cellphone, they failed to see that customers wanted innovation in software rather than hardware.

-Motorola focused on designing new models, many of them were not user friendly.
-The company also missed to upgrade the software revolution in cellphone world.
+Motorola focused on designing new models, many of them were not user-friendly.
+The company also missed upgrading the software revolution in the cellphone world.
 This made it hard to compete with smartphones on the market.
-On August 2011 Motorola was acquired by Google.
+In August 2011 Motorola was acquired by Google.

-Who doesn’t know Nokia and most unlikely that people using cellphone in 90s would not have used Nokia’s cellphones.
+Who doesn’t know Nokia and most unlikely that people using a cellphone in the 90s would not have used Nokia’s cellphones?
 This is one highly successful company that failed.
 Nokia, a company founded in Finland was the first to create a cellular network in the world.
 In the late 1990s and early 2000s, Nokia was the global leader in mobile phones.

-With the arrival of the Internet, other mobile companies started understanding how software and data, not voice, was the future of communication.
-Companies adopted Android whereas Nokia didn’t grasp the concept of software and kept focusing on hardware because the management feared to alienate current users if they changed too much.
+With the arrival of the Internet, other mobile companies started understanding how software and data, not voice, were the future of communication.
+Companies adopted Android whereas Nokia didn’t grasp the concept of software and kept focusing on hardware because the management feared alienating current users if they changed too much.
 In 2008 Nokia finally made the decision to compete with Android, but it was too late.
 Their products weren’t competitive enough.